-Dr. Seema Amin, Dr. Lina Cawog, Dr. Irina Shiyan and Dr. Azzrah Thobani of Eyes on Second offer a full range of optometry services, including testing and fitting for eyeglasses, to the residents of the East Village and the city of New York.
+The team of experts at Eyes on Second offer a full range of optometry services, including testing and fitting for eyeglasses, to the residents of East Village, New York City, New York

 Eyeglasses and contacts both correct vision, but there are differences.
 Contacts require touching the eye.
 Eyeglasses require less cleaning and maintenance.
 People who have dry eye syndrome may not be able to wear contacts, which can make the condition worse.
 Contacts take more time to clean, insert and store properly.
 Glasses provide some protection from the wind, sun, and dust.
 Glasses can also provide a fashion statement!
 In many cases, the choice of contacts or glasses is more a matter of personal preference than anything else.

 In most cases, eyeglasses will last at least a year and sometimes longer.
 The key is whether visual changes have occurred.
 Some conditions become worse over time; teens who are nearsighted, for example, may become more nearsighted as they get older.
 Middle-aged adults are likely to have visual changes that cause increasing far-sightedness, and sometimes those changes progress quite rapidly.
 Cataracts, eye surgery or diabetes can all cause visual changes that require a new eyeglass prescription.